Facts About Abuse and Neglect

-Over 680,000 children were found to be victims of child maltreatment.
+More than 680,000 children were found to be victims of maltreatment.

-1,570 children died from maltreatment.
-Young children are particularly vulnerable, four-fifths (81.6 percent) of all child fatalities were younger than four years old.
-More than two-fifths (42.4 percent) of the children who die from maltreatment every year are under a year old.
+Young children are particularly vulnerable — 1,640 children died from abuse and neglect, and about 70 percent of these children were younger than 3 years old.
+More than 44 percent of children who die from abuse and neglect every year are under a year old.

-Some children who died from abuse and neglect were already known to Child Protective Services (CPS) agencies.
-In 33 reporting states, the children whose families had received family preservation services in the past 5 years accounted for 8.8 percent of child fatalities.
-In 37 reporting States, 1.4 percent of child fatalities had been in foster care and were reunited with their families in the past five years.
+Some children who died from abuse or neglect were already known to child protective services (CPS) agencies.
+In 30 states, the children whose families CPS tried to keep intact during the past five years accounted for 8.5 percent of child fatalities in 2012.
+In 35 states, 2.2 percent of children who died from abuse or neglect had been in foster care and were reunited with their families in the past five years.